stephaneVercouillieBMID/slate/source/index.html.md

 The content type of the response will be `application/jwt`.
 The response will be signed and encrypted by BMID using the signing and encryption certificate exposed.

-The UserInfo endpoint can be accessed only with a valid **access_token** received from the token endpoint, and for a very limited duration after end user authentication: there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint (this reflects a constraint set on the SOAP version of the interface).
+The UserInfo endpoint can be accessed only with a valid **access_token** received from the token endpoint, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint (this reflects a constraint set on the SOAP version of the interface).

+Your server makes this exchange by sending an HTTPS `POST` request.
+The `POST` request is sent to the UserInfo endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **token_endpoint**.
+The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
+The request must include the following parameters in the `POST` body:

 ### Claims